CommunistMountain/BalanceModFork/README.md

 	<li>Ship Upgrade Menu: Fixed misaligned Accept button.</li>
 	<li>EVENTS:</li>
 	<ol>
-		<li>MERCHANT_INVESTIGATE: An event where a quest marker is added had no accompanying text, causing blank lines at the top of the textbox.
+		<li>MERCHANT_REQUEST: An event where a quest marker is added had no accompanying text, causing blank lines at the top of the textbox.
 Added text to solve this.</li>
 	</ol>
 	<li>SHIPS:</li>
 	<ol>